gladiola/blog/_drafts/2018-07-04-h4ck_VulnHub_BadStore.markdown

 The output showed a pattern like:
 `<100X>:<USER>/<PASSWORD>/<?OPTIONAL METAL WORD>/<IP ADDRESS>`
 These later proved to be an association between item numbers, a supplier, their password, and IP.
-However, the site used email addresses to run the logins, so these account rows did nto get me into anyone's account.
+However, the site used email addresses to run the logins, so these account rows did not get us into anyone's account.

 ## Manual directory checks and source code reading
 One of the first things we can do is to look at the website.